veeambestpractise/best-practices-guide/infrastructure_hardening/infrastructure_hardening.md

 https://helpcenter.veeam.com/docs/backup/vsphere/users_roles.html?ver=95)

 ### Password management policy
 Use a clever Password management policy, which works for your organization.
 Enforcing the use of strong passwords across your infrastructure is a valuable control.
 It’s more challenging for attackers to guess passwords/crack hashes to gain unauthorized access to critical systems.

-Selecting passwords of 10 characters with a mixture of upper and lowercase letters, numbers and special characters is a good start.
-Adding 2-factor authentication for Admin accounts is also wise to look at.
+Selecting passwords of 10 characters with a mixture of upper and lowercase letters, numbers and special characters is a good start for user accounts.

+For Admin accounts adding 2-factor authentication is also a must to secure the infrastructure.

+And for service accounts use 25+ characters combined with a password tool for easier management.
+An Admin can copy and paste the password when needed, increasing security of the service accounts.

 ### Lockout policy
 Use a Lockout policy that complements a clever password management policy.
 Accounts will be locked after a small number of incorrect attempts.
 This can stop password guessing attacks dead in the water.
 But be careful that this can also lock everyone out of the backup & replication system for a period!
 For service accounts, sometimes it is better just to raise alarms fast.
 Instead of locking the accounts.
 This way you gain visibility into suspicious behavior towards your data/infrastructure.